Trumpetertimes/Sparse-Generation/README.md

 ## How to run:
 Only need to use a small set of supervised annotation data to train a pre-model, use this pre-trained model to predict the pseudo labels on entire dataset.
-We validated on four different datasets(MS COCO-5000, RSOD, SIMD, Bullet-Hole).
+We validated on four different datasets(MS COCO-val, RSOD, SIMD, Bullet-Hole).

 ### pre-trained weights
-The pre-trained weights for yolov5s on MS COCO-5000, RSOD-aircraft, RSOD-oiltank, SIMD:
+The pre-trained weights for yolov5s on MS COCO-val(val2017,5000 images), RSOD-aircraft, RSOD-oiltank, SIMD:

 https://pan.baidu.com/s/1eXfbLB0-NRaVXk4xe1oo8w?pwd=abcd